declare-lab/declare-lab.github.io/_pages/slo.md

 articlecolour: "#00001a"

 ---
-Welcome to the page of the Singapore Linguistics Olympiad (SingLO).
+Welcome to the page of the Singapore Linguistics Olympiad (SLO).
 From the Singapore Linguistics Olympiad, the top performing students are selected to represent Singapore at the The International Linguistics Olympiad (IOL).

 From the official [website](https://ioling.org/)